Are you in the process of buying a new oven, but feel overwhelmed by all the options?

 Good habits while using the oven also matter, but they’re just one piece of a larger puzzle.

-Buying an oven, or any other major appliance from a reputable vendor and brand is always recommended.
-Most popular companies have been around for decades, and their survival is a clear indicator of the quality they offer in their products.
+Buying an oven or any other major appliance from a reputable vendor and brand is always recommended.
+Most popular companies have been around for decades, and their survival clearly indicates the quality they offer in their products.

-Now, this is not to say that famous manufacturers are perfect.
-Even high-quality appliances can fail now and then or have factory defects, which is why looking for an oven that offers a good, long warranty is essential.
+This is not to say that famous manufacturers are perfect.
+Even high-quality appliances can fail now and then or have factory defects, so looking for an oven with a good, long warranty is essential.

 Here’s a table including 5 of the most popular oven brands in America: